itzbalisimran/mysql-project/README.md

 • Applied functions such as DATE and REPLACE to manipulate and analyze data.
 • Leveraged window functions (e.g., ROW_NUMBER, RANK) for advanced data ranking and trend analysis.
-• Cleaned and transformed data using Power Query to ensure data accuracy and consistency.
-•  Built a robust data model by creating relationships between multiple tables to support dynamic